-Michelle Carpenter appointed chief executive of Rowing Ireland
+Michelle Carpenter has been chosen as the chief executive of Rowing Ireland.

 "I am honoured to be given this role in a sport I have been involved with for 30 years," said the Limerick woman.

 Carpenter played a major role in developing the successful Get Going Get Rowing programme.
 In 2017 the number of young people involved was 25,000.

 She joined Shannon Rowing Club in 1987 – the first year women were allowed to do this – and represented Ireland as a junior.
 She also rowed with Commercial in Dublin.